Leocadia Zorrilla

-Biography
+Life

 Leocadia was orphaned at an early age and her education was provided by her aunt, Juana Galarza.
 Much of her early life is presumed, rather than known.
 She apparently met Goya in 1805, at the wedding of his son, Javier, to her cousin, Gumersinda Goicoechea Galarza.
 In 1807, Leocadia married Isidore Weiss, a Jewish-German jeweler whose family lived in Madrid, and they settled into his parents' home.
 While living there, she gave birth to two children: Joaquín (1808) and Guillermo (1811).
 However, in 1811, Weiss had sworn out a legal document accusing her of "illicit conduct", and they separated.
 Leocadia gave birth to a third child, Rosario, in 1814.
 Speculation has focused on the possibility of Goya as Rosario's father.
 This has not been firmly established, but it appears certain that Weiss was not the father.
 In 1817, together with her two younger children, Leocadia moved in with Goya, who had been widowed in 1812; ostensibly to be his housekeeper.

 In 1824, Leocadia was compelled to leave Madrid for Bayonne, as her son, Guillermo, had become involved in the revolutionary activities of Francisco Espoz y Mina.
 Goya, disillusioned by political events in Spain, left for Paris at the same time.
 The two were reunited in Bordeaux, which was home to many Spanish exiles.
 Although Leocadia had a fiery, restless temperament and Goya had become rather feeble, they appeared to enjoy each other's company and were often seen in public together.